 Submitting standardized test scores is also your responsibility, not your school’s.
 While some high school transcripts include test scores, most colleges and universities require official score reports directly from the testing agency.
 That means you need to make sure your SAT or ACT scores are on their way to each of the schools to which you’re applying.

 To send your SAT scores, you have three options:

 - When you initially register for the SAT, you can choose up to four colleges to send your score reports.
 This is done at no additional cost to you.
 If you’re not ready to pick four schools at the time of registration, you have up to nine days to amend the registration and add your four free schools.
 In general, we do not recommend families take advantage of these free reports, as you will not see these scores before they are sent.
 As we’ve written before, we feel one of the most important things you have control over in this process is which scores you choose to send to each school.
 If you would like to take advantage of this option, we recommend you choose four schools that have favorable testing policies (always take the highest score or super score, for example), or four schools that are “safeties” where you know you’ll apply.

 - The College Board also offers a “rush reporting” service, wherein they send a score report within two business days of a request being made.
 Not all colleges will process rush reports, so it’s important to double-check with a school before paying for this option.
-In our experience, rush reporting usually gets to colleges more slowly because rush reporting is done via paper delivery.
-This was faster when test scores were always sent by mail, but now that they’re downloaded overnight, sending them standard will happen pretty quickly.

 A word about Score Choice